 Abstract: - Multi sensor fusion is an important component of applications for systems that use correlated data from multiple sensors to determine the state of a system.
 As the state of the system being monitored and many sensors are affected by the environmental conditions changing with time, the multi sensor fusion requires a correlation-dependent approach.
 The behavior of this approach should vary according to the correlation parameter.
 In this paper, we compare our possibilistic correlation-dependent fusion approach (PCDF) with the possibilistic combiner Dempster-Shafer.
+We focus in this paper on the mathematical background of this approach so that it can be used in many useful applications.
 We use time-series infrared images of landmines buried in different types of soil.
 Key-Words: - Image Fusion, Correlation, T-Norm, Dempster Shafer, time-series images of buried mines.